pinkforest/perl-testMUX-AdminServer/README.md

 This is an example server implementation which:
 - Was going to uses MongoDB for authentication
-- Load test purpose multiple clients on fly
+- Load test purpose multiple client stacks on fly
 - create MTikClient ip:port
 - create TMongoClient ip:port
 - interact with multiple Mongos or Mikrotiks